Edgar J. Kaufmann: Landmark residences

-Edgar J. Kaufmann and his wife, Liliane, commissioned two of the most recognized landmarks of 20th-century American modernism architecture; Pennsylvania's Fallingwater and the California desert's Kaufmann Desert House.
-Fallingwater is a National Historic Landmark and on the National Register of Historic Places, and consistently ranks high in the American Institute of Architects "List of 100 most popular buildings in America".
+Edgar J. Kaufmann and his wife, Liliane, commissioned two of the most recognized landmarks of 20th-century American modernism architecture: Pennsylvania's Fallingwater and California's Kaufmann Desert House.

-The first was designed by renowned architect Frank Lloyd Wright in 1935, a distinctive country house over the creek at the family's natural Laurel Highlands property southeast of Pittsburgh.
-The result was the architectural landmark Fallingwater, perched over the Bear Run waterfalls at Mill Run in the Allegheny Mountains of Pennsylvania.
+Fallingwater is a National Historic Landmark and on the National Register of Historic Places.
+Designed by renowned architect Frank Lloyd Wright in 1935, it is a distinctive country house over the Bear Run waterfalls at the family's Laurel Highlands property southeast of Pittsburgh.
 A unique designer/patron relationship evolved between Wright and Kaufmann during the complex design-construction process.
 The success of the house resurrected Wright's career after the Great Depression.

-The second landmark house is the Kaufmann Desert House in Palm Springs, California, designed by architect Richard Neutra completed in 1946.
+The Kaufmann Desert House in Palm Springs, California, was designed by architect Richard Neutra and completed in 1946.
 The photographer Julius Shulman created an iconic photograph of it in 1947.
 In the 1990s, the residence was extensively restored to the Kaufmann's era by architects Marmol Radziner + Associates, and is a City of Palm Springs Class One Historic Landmark, although its application for inclusion on the National Register of Historic Places was denied.

 Personal life

 In 1909, he married Lillian Sarah Kaufmann (d.
-1952) in New York City because they could not marry in Pennsylvania as they were first cousins.
+1952) in New York City: they could not marry in Pennsylvania as they were first cousins.
 Lillian was the daughter of Edgar's uncle, Isaac Kaufmann.
 They had one child, Edgar Jonas Kaufmann, Jr. (1910–1989).

 In 1954, after the death of his first wife by an overdose of Seconal, he married his secretary and long-time mistress, Grace A. Stoops.

 Edgar J. Kaufmann died of bone cancer in 1955 in Palm Springs, California, after seven months of marriage to Stoops.
 With his first wife, he is entombed in the family mausoleum at Fallingwater.
 His son's ashes were spread on the property.
 The majority of his and his wife's estate was left to the Edgar J. Kaufmann Charitable Fund, which concentrates efforts on improving the lives of Pittsburgh's residents.
 His son Edgar Kaufmann, Jr. inherited Fallingwater, and in 1963 donated it, along with the pristine natural mountain acreage, to the Western Pennsylvania Conservancy.
 Both are open to the public: the house for tours, and the preserve for walks and hiking.

 The office of Edgar J. Kaufmann from the Kaufmann store in Pittsburgh was given by his son Edgar Jr. to the Victoria and Albert Museum in London in 1974.